xie-huan/MuMuFL/readme.md

 ### Configure the model

-Just put the buggyDL model program in the MuDLBL path: `./prepared_model/model_saved.py`
+Just put the buggyDL model program in the MuDLFL path: `./prepared_model/model_saved.py`

 ## Project structure